-This is an element that Anacortes obviously wants to visitors to experience.
-You can pick up a free map brochure which details the walking tour through historic black and white photos.
+This is an element that the city of Anacortes obviously wants visitors to experience.
+You can pick up a free map brochure that details the walking tour through historic black and white photos.
 With that in one hand, you can visit up to 30 historic buildings dating back to the origins of Anacortes in the late 19th century.

 There are also historic figures painted and hung around town, which help you learn more about the people and characters who impacted Anacortes’ history and called this town home.

 The W.T.
 Preston is one of the most unique historic features in Anacortes.
-This permanently dry-berthed ship is one of only two remaining snagboats who helped keep Puget Sound clear for other boats by removing logs, stumps, and other debris for over 50 years.
+This permanently dry-berthed ship is one of only two remaining snag boats that helped keep Puget Sound clear for other boats by removing logs, stumps, and other debris for over 50 years.
 During her time, she worked the thousand square miles of waterways and helped keep the other ships sailing along smoothly.

-Cap Sante Park also affords stunning views of Anacortes itself; while trees obscure the northern part of the city, you can see most of the marina and residential areas to the south.
+Cap Sante Park also affords stunning views of Anacortes itself and views of the San Juan Islands beyond.
+While trees obscure the northern part of the city, you can see most of the marina and residential areas to the south.
 Looking east, you can also see the glittering Shell refinery on Mach’s Point, several small islands, and the stunning northern Cascade mountain range, jagged peaks pushed up from where the North American and Pacific tectonic plates meet.

 On the westernmost point of Fidalgo Island, you’ll find Washington Park.
 The 220-acre park began after an eight-acre bequest made by German immigrant Tonjes Havekost inspired the city to preserve the surrounding region.
 And what a region it is.